 It’s less ambitious, but it still feels masterfully crafted, and even the straightforward R&B songs like ‘It Ain’t No Use’ and ‘Please Don’t Go’ are very strong.
 ‘They Won’t Go When I Go’ is bare and heartbreaking, while perhaps the most distinctive song is ‘Creepin” with its stripped down and unsettling groove.
 ‘Boogie On Reggae Woman’ still feels like a hit with its weird synth bass, as does ‘You Haven’t Done Nothin” with its clavinet line.

-It’s possibly his most subtle work, but Fulfillingness’ First Finale is also Stevie’s Wonder’s finest album.
+It’s his most subtle work from his early 1970s peak, but Fulfillingness’ First Finale is Stevie’s Wonder’s finest album.

 Songs in the Key of Life